sass/sass/accepted/color-4-new-spaces.md

   `$color` to `$space` otherwise.

-* For all bounded channels in `color`'s space, if the associated channel value in `$color` fuzzy greater-than the bounded maximum, or fuzzy less-than the bounded minimum, return `false`.
+* For all bounded channels in `color`'s space, if the associated channel value in `$color` is fuzzy greater-than the bounded maximum or fuzzy less-than the bounded minimum, return `false`.

 * Otherwise, return `true`.